 NQF #0260 is a facility-level process measure that was originally endorsed in 2007.
-It is a measure of percentage of eligible dialysis patients who complete a health-related quality of life assessment using the KDQOL survey tool.
-The Committee found the evidence presented for the measure to be insufficient, but provided an exception to the evidence criterion, noting that while this is a process that is distant from patient outcomes, it is an important first step in assessing quality of life and patient outcomes.
+It measures the percentage of eligible dialysis patients who complete a health-related quality of life assessment using the KDQOL survey tool.
+The Committee found the evidence presented insufficient, but provided an exception to the evidence criterion, noting that while this is a process that is distant from patient outcomes, it is an important first step in assessing quality of life and patient outcomes.
 Measure data from 2015 reflecting 1,261 facilities show a median measure score of 91.8 percent.
 The Committee did not reach consensus on continued performance gap and noted that CMS requires dialysis facilities to assess patients' quality of life as part of the Conditions for Coverage.
 The Committee raised concerns about exclusions and the ability to reliably capture all of the exclusions that were introduced in the update of the measure; as a result of these concerns, the Committee did not reach consensus on the reliability criterion.
-In addition, they did not find the validity testing approach and conclusions from that testing to be supportive of the measure.
-One area of specific concern was a potential need for case-mix adjustment or better understanding of differences in completion rates and how they impact measure performance across facilities.
+In addition, they did not find the validity testing approach and conclusions from that testing to support of the measure.
+One area of specific concern was a potential need for case-mix adjustment or better understanding of differences in completion rates and how they affect measure performance across facilities.
 The Committee was unable to reach consensus on the reliability criterion and failed to pass the validity criterion.
-The measure is not recommended for endorsement.
+The measure was not recommended for endorsement.